drduh/YubiKey-Guide/README.md

 ## Enable KDF

 Key Derived Function (KDF) enables YubiKey to store the hash of PIN, preventing the PIN from being passed as plain text.

-Note that this requires a relatively new version of GnuPG to work, and may not be compatible with other GPG clients (notably mobile clients).
-These incompatible clients will be unable to use the YubiKey GPG functions as the PIN will always be rejected.
-If you are not sure you will only be using your YubiKey on supported platforms, it may be better to skip this step.
+**Note** This feature may not be compatible with older GnuPG versions, especially mobile clients.
+These incompatible clients will not function because the PIN will always be rejected.

 ```console
 gpg/card> kdf-setup